Thursday, January 22, 2026

 I don’t know what Badger did, but I caught up on social media.

-NieNie had her baby, Minnie.
+NieNie had her baby.

 All I can think of is Minnie Mouse, but I’m sure someone out there wouldn’t like my kids’ names either.